omgnetwork/plasma-contracts/plasma_framework/docs/design/ald-exit-game-definitions-and-properties.md

 #### Canonical tx
 1. The tx is exitable
 1. No competing tx that has higher or same priority (txPos) then the exiting one.
-(PS, same priority is for the case both txs are in-flight)
+(PS. same priority is for the case both txs are in-flight)
-1. All inputs of the tx are not finalized
+1. Note that a canonical tx does not check double spending by exit of any inputs.
+As a result, the exit game should make sure double spending of exit is handled via definition outside of canonicity.

 #### Piggybacked input/output to be valid
 1. It is the input or output of the exiting tx